 A Gentle Tooth Extraction Can Help Protect Your Oral Health

 For patients with dental issues such as overcrowding or severe tooth decay that cannot be resolved with restorative procedures, a tooth extraction may become necessary.
 Park City Oral Surgery in Park City, UT, can perform gentle, safe extractions to preserve your oral health.
-Dr. Wade Peers uses precise techniques and gentle sedation to ensure optimal comfort throughout all of our procedures.
+Dr. Lifferth uses precise techniques and gentle sedation to ensure optimal comfort throughout all of our procedures.
 He can perform both simple and complex tooth extractions, depending on your unique needs.

 Why a Tooth Extraction is Necessary